Categorised in Health & Wellbeing

 Sensory strategy: this refers to a strategy which uses one of the seven senses (yes, there are seven senses, as described in my blog What is Sensory Processing Disorder?) to help with regulation.
 Examples of sensory strategies for children include, fidget toys, ear defenders, wobble cushions and movement breaks.

-Let’s look at the goal of sensory strategies …
+Let’s look at the goal of introducing SENCO sensory strategies at home …

 The goal of sensory strategies is to support regulation and optimal arousal and to prevent sensory overload.
 This means that the strategy will be different at different times and for different individuals.
-Sometimes, the person you care for might need a strategy to increase their arousal, and at others they will need one to decrease it.
+Sometimes, the person you care for might need a strategy to increase their arousal.
+At other times they will need one to decrease it.

 As a carer of someone with a sensory processing disorder, you will already be well aware of the many challenges people with such difficulties face.
 Even so, you might find this video useful for sharing with those who don’t get it!

-Often sensory diets are recommended as a way to organise an individual’s sensory strategies through their day.
+Often, occupational therapists recommend sensory diets as a way to organise an individual’s sensory strategies through their day.
 So, a sensory diet will have activities to complete at specific times, e.g: ‘Movement break at 10am’.
 The problem with such prescriptive sensory diets though, is that they don’t facilitate real world flexibility.

-In addition, when sensory strategies are an extra thing to do, often they are forgotten.
-There are even more things to fit into the day now we’re in lockdown, that remembering movement breaks for your child can become a challenge.
+In addition, when sensory strategies are an extra thing to do, it’s only too easy to forgot them.
+There are even more things to fit into the day now we’re in lockdown.
+So, remembering movement breaks for your child can become even more challenging.
 Also, early stages of overload may be missed, you may just not notice that they are in overload until their behaviour has become disruptive.
 And it is very normal for individuals with a SPD to internalise their behaviours, which means it’s, sadly, very easy to overlook.

 There are four way to increase success with your use of sensory strategies.